curateteaching/digitalpedagogy/keywords/social_justice.md

 * Creator and Affiliation: Roopika Risam, Salem State University micha cárdenas, University of Southern California

-Dr. Risam developed “An Invitation Towards Social Justice in the Digital Humanities” course site with micha cárdenas for the DE/POST/COLONIAL DIGITAL HUMANITIES course delivered at HILT (Humanities Intensive learning and Teaching) in 2015.
-Scholars interested in digital humanities who attend HILT have a number of courses to choose from each summer.
-This course site provides scholars unable to attend access to the course syllabus, limited materials, and discussions.
+Roopika Risam, developed “An Invitation Towards Social Justice in the Digital Humanities” course site with micha cárdenas, Jeremy Boggs, Ashley Byock, Vinamarata Kaur, Joan Lubin, Emily Sessions, Danica Savonick, and Sveta Stoytcheva for the DE/POST/COLONIAL DIGITAL HUMANITIES course delivered at HILT (Humanities Intensive learning and Teaching) in 2015.
+The course site provides scholars access to the course syllabus, limited materials, and discussions.
 This is a unique artifact as it provides extensive digital sources and conversation around building pedagogy for scholars interested in teaching social justice in the digital humanities.
-When we ask undergraduate and graduate students to engage in social justice we should be considerate of the methods of action, research, and learning possible.
-Consider the discussion on “Material Conditions” and the list of questions Risam and cárdenas provide.
-This artifact is a perfect example of the practical ways in which scholar-activists can think through multiple levels of access and change.
+The discussion on “Material Conditions” and the list of questions Risam et. al. provide is a perfect example of how to engage students in social justice with consideration of the methods of action, research, and learning possible while thinking through multiple levels of access and change.

 #### Race Class Social Justice Syllabus — Dr. Melissa Harris-Perry